gushogg-blake/svelte-view-engine/readme.md

 Stores/SSR gotchas
 ==================

 Svelte stores, and any other global values, must be implemented carefully to avoid sharing values between all users of the app.
-Since stores are only useful if they're global, and being global on the server means being shared between all users of the app, svelte-view-engine provides a way to register stores so that they can be cleared before each render.
+Since stores are only useful if they're global, and being global on the server means being shared between all users of the app, svelte-view-engine provides a hook to do any setting or clearing of stores before each render.

-Pass an array of writable stores to the `stores` option to have them cleared.
-By default, the value will be set to `undefined`.
-To set the value to something else, define a `reset` method on the store, which will be called instead of `set(undefined)` if present.
+Pass a function to the `prerender` option to do the work.
+The function will receive a single argument, the view locals.

 buildPages()
 ============